Palpeleno/CSC4360MAD_PWs/README.md

 After opening app
 User
-Login in
+Log in
 or create an existing account
 Proceed with user login credentials to log in to Katoria JMT app

-Once user is logged In
+Once user is logged in
 Use navigation bar at bottom,
 to select different screen option

 Navigate to settings
-select colored square, to the right of ; 'Change Theme', to switch appearance of light and dark mood app theme
+select colored square, to the right of; 'Change Theme', to switch appearance of light and dark mood app theme

 Select journal navigation icon to navigate to journal entries